carpentries-incubator/byte-sized-rse-testing/episodes/introduction.md

 - At what levels of granularity can we test our code?
 - What different approaches to code testing exist?

-### Learning Objectives
+::::::::::::::::::::::::::::::::::::::::::::::::

+::::::::::::::::::::::::::::::::::::: objectives

 - Describe what unit testing is and explain why it matters for software quality.
 - Describe different approaches and levels of testing.

-::::::::::::::::::::::::::::::::::::::::::::::::

-::::::::::::::::::::::::::::::::::::: objectives

-- FIXME

 ::::::::::::::::::::::::::::::::::::::::::::::::